chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 Sometimes you have to turn a crank or operate a computer or drive a gravcar or inject healing nanites while people are fighting.

 ### Ranged Attacks
-Ranged attackers use the ranged attack chart to determine their modifier, based on the weapon they are using and the range to their target.
-Ranged attacks are made in the order listed on the ranged attack chart.
+Ranged attacks are made in order from top to bottom on the Ranged Attack Chart below.
+Depending on the range of the attack, a weapon might be Advantaged (+), Disadvantaged (-), thrown normally (N) or unable to attack (X).

 The weapons detailed in the chart represent broad categories of firearms.
 Add additional rows to the chart as needed in your campaign.